-- USA financing for investment "hubs" for manufacturing for exports and jobs via DFC and MCC programs, as well as IDB nearshoring programs. - USA support to PPP infrastructure projects between USA and Guatemala governments and business sectors, with particular focus on the FTZ and ZDEEP sector. - Digitalization and technology transfer initiatives with new USA programs and private sector investment. - USA and Guatemala commercial diplomacy and promotion initiatives via nearshoring as well as CAFTA integration into USMCA investment value-chains and supply chains, especially production cumulation and rules of origin complementarities.
+- > USA financing for investment "hubs" for manufacturing for exports and jobs via DFC and MCC programs, as well as IDB nearshoring programs. - > USA support to PPP infrastructure projects between USA and Guatemala. - Digitalization and technology transfer initiatives with new USA programs and private sector investment. - USA and Guatemala commercial diplomacy and promotion initiatives via nearshoring as well as CAFTA integration into USMCA investment value-chains and supply chains, especially production cumulation and rules of origin complementarities.